For millennia, people have been predicting the year, the month and

 "It’s easy for Christian prophecy writers to take pot shots at New Age eccentrics, advocates of the end of the world in 2012, secular prognosticators, and environmental doomsayers, but there aren’t many who are willing to evaluate the evangelical prediction market, and it’s a big market.
 They have their own prediction problems, and they need to be held accountable."

 "The credibility of the Bible and the gospel message are at stake."

-They are sponsoring "American Vision’s 2011 National Prophecy Conference" starting on on 2011-JUN-1, less than two weeks after Camping's rapture prophecy.
-The conference theme is "How to avoid end-time paralysis."
+They sponsored "American Vision’s 2011 National Prophecy Conference."
+It was scheduled to begin on 2011-JUN-1, less than two weeks after Camping's rapture prophecy.
+The conference theme was "How to avoid end-time paralysis."

-5 Presumably, the conference will be cancelled if Camping's prophecy proves to be correct.
+5 Presumably, the conference would have been cancelled if Camping's prophecy proved to be correct.